Thinkersbluff/DGUS-Reloaded_for_CR6-DWIN-SET_Component/project/README_v0.2.txt

 	The DWIN_SET folder can be flashed to the display, as-is.
 That will upload the TFT UI to the DWIN display.

 	Copy the file klipper_repos.txt to ./kiauh/ (after installing kiauh and before trying to install klipper), to enable kiauh to select the modified klipper repo as the klipper source.
-Then change the klipper repo in Kiauh to the Desuuu/Klipper,dgus-reloaded option.
+Then change the klipper repo in Kiauh to the  option.

-	Use KIAUH (https://github.com/th33xitus/kiauh) to install Klipper from the Desuuuu/Klipper repository, dgus-reloaded branch.
+	Use KIAUH (https://github.com/th33xitus/kiauh) to install Klipper from the Thinkersbluff/dgus-reloaded_klipper repository, DGUS-ReloadedForCR6 branch.

-AFTER installing  DGUS-reloaded Klipper, from the dgus-reloaded branch of this repo: https://github.com/Desuuuu/klipper:
+AFTER installing  DGUS-reloaded Klipper, from the DGUS-ReloadedForCR6 branch of this repo: https://github.com/Thinkersbluff/dgus-reloaded_klipper:
-	1. Use the file pages.cfg to overwrite the file with that name in ./klipper/klippy/extras/t5uid1
-	2. Use the file pages.vars_in.cfg to overwrite the file with that name in ./klipper/klippy/extras/t5uid1
-	3. Edit the file _init_.py to define the three material presets to your taste for default PLA, ABS and PETG pre-heat temperatures
-	4. Use the edited _init_.py file to overwrite the file with that name in ./klipper/klippy/extras/t5uid1/dgus-reloaded
-	5. If you have a BTT SKR CR6 motherboard in your printer, flash (to that motherboard) the firmware.bin file located in the folder "Related System Changes\Flash this firmware.bin file if you have a BTT SKR CR6 v1.0 motherboard"
+	1. If you have a BTT SKR CR6 motherboard in your printer, flash (to that motherboard) the firmware.bin file located in the folder "Related System Changes\Flash this firmware.bin file if you have a BTT SKR CR6 v1.0 motherboard"

 	   If you do not have a BTT SKR CR6 V1.0 motherboard:
 		Use the modified Klipper to make menuconfig and then make a new Klipper.bin file for the motherboard in your printer.